How Addictive is Cannabis: An Objective Look

 The age at which you start using cannabis matters

 Those who use cannabis when they are older (over 25) are more likely to benefit from the neurogenic effects of cannabis.
 Ideally, those who wish to use cannabis from a non-medical standpoint should start when they are older than 25.
-These users are less likely to develop cannabis use disorder, which is around 9% of regular users.
-Conversely, regular non-medical users who start in their teen years or younger are more likely to develop cannabis use disorder, with about 18% of regular users developing the condition.
-Overall though, younger medical users and those who use it occasionally are unlikely to develop such a disorder.
+These users are less likely to develop cannabis use disorder around 9% of regular users.
+Conversely, regular non-medical users who start in their teens or younger are more likely to develop cannabis use disorder, with about 18% of regular users developing the condition.
+Overall, younger medical users and those who use it occasionally are unlikely to develop such a disorder.

 We must also differentiate between medical and non-medical use to some extent.
-Many prescription drugs can be damaging to young brains, and despite some of the drawbacks, cannabinoids could prove a far safer alternative to some medications.
+Many prescription drugs can damage young brains, and despite some drawbacks, cannabinoids could prove a far safer alternative to some medications.
 Also, THC shouldn’t be demonized, and it is possible to use non-psychoactive amounts (or to balance it out with CBD) to help treat chronic pain, insomnia, anxiety, and nausea.
 THC also has potential cancer-beating properties, so it may be useful for people of all ages if appropriately used.

 What about an endocannabinoid deficiency?

 Arguably, if a person is using cannabis to overcome an endocannabinoid deficiency, it is likely that phytocannabinoids may be putting the body back into balance.
 Users consuming the right cannabinoid-terpenoid profile and dosage could be using cannabis to normalize their physiology — this doesn’t necessarily constitute addiction.

 Furthermore, if the patient is getting the proper dosage of the cannabinoids, they may suffer from little-to-no withdrawal at all.
 In this sense, cannabinoids could be compared to vitamins, where too much or little can cause complications.